alan-turing-institute/prompto/docs/evaluation.md

 experiment.process(evaluation_funcs=[match, includes])
 ```

-Here, you could also include any other custum functions in the list passed for `evaluation_funcs`.
+Here, you could also include any other custom functions in the list passed for `evaluation_funcs`.

 For a more detailed notebook walkthrough, see the [Running experiments with custom evaluations notebook](https://github.com/alan-turing-institute/prompto/blob/main/examples/evaluation/Running_experiments_with_custom_evaluations.ipynb)

 ### Running a scorer evaluation automatically using `prompto_run_experiment`

 In the command line, you can use the `--scorers` argument to specify a list of scoring functions to use.
-To do so, you must first add the scoring function to the `SCORING_FUNCTIONS` dictionary in [src/prompto/scorers.py](https://github.com/alan-turing-institute/prompto/blob/main/src/prompto/scorer.py).
+To do so, you must first add the scoring function to the `SCORING_FUNCTIONS` dictionary in [src/prompto/scorers.py](https://github.com/alan-turing-institute/prompto/blob/main/src/prompto/scorer.py) (this is at the bottom of the file).
 You can then pass in the key corresponding to the scoring function to the `--scorers` argument as a comma-separated list.
 For instance, to run an experiment file with automatic evaluation using the `match` and `includes` scorers, you can use the following command:
 ```
 prompto_run_experiment \
     --file path/to/experiment.jsonl \